epam/edp-install/docs/operator-guide/upgrade-edp-2.9.0-to-2.10.2.md

             value = +1 Verified
             defaultValue = 0

-   * Save the project.config file.
-   * In Gerrit, edit the project.config file in All-Project view and remove the permissions for the Sonar-Verified label:
+   * Also, remove the following permissions for the Sonar-Verified label in the project.config file:

         label-Sonar-Verified = -1..+1 group Administrators
         label-Sonar-Verified = -1..+1 group Project Owners
         label-Sonar-Verified = -1..+1 group Service Users

-   * Save the project.config file.
+   * Save the changes, and commit and push the repository to **HEAD:refs/meta/config** bypassing the Gerrit code review:

+        git push origin HEAD:refs/meta/config

 6. Update image versions for the Jenkins agents in the *ConfigMap*: